zdravstvuy1714/example-implementation-personal-settings/README.md

-## Example implementation JWT
+## Example implementation personal user settings

-Application with example of implementing authentication by JWT tokens using a package Passport.
+Application with an example of implementing personal user settings.